 Preschool and Kindergarten

-Our Sunflowers and Rosebuds rooms are our Preschool classes, with children aged 2 years to 3.5 years old by the beginning of the school year.
-The Bluebonnets and Morning Glories rooms make up our Mixed Kindergarten classes, and are designed for children aged 3.5 years old to 6 years old.
+Our Sunflowers, Buttercups and Rosebuds rooms are our Preschool classrooms for children aged 2 years to 3.5 years old by the beginning of the school year.
+The Bluebonnets and Morning Glories rooms make up our Mixed Kindergarten classes, and are designed for children 3.5 to 6 years old.
 Classes may overlap in age by a few months depending on space, development of each child, and the classroom dynamic.

 The environment in these classrooms is warm and inviting.
 There are mostly handcrafted toys: wooden blocks homemade from tree branches, silks and cotton cloths encouraging open-ended creative play, cloth dolls, etc. There is also a nature table reflecting the seasons.